-This 130m long pier and its new riverboat terminal address the practical requirements of Thames Clippers’ traffic, while also providing a memorable and generous new public space that can be enjoyed by the community, Londoners and visitors alike.
+The 130m long pier and its new riverboat terminal address the practical requirements of Thames Clippers’ traffic while also providing a memorable new public space that can be enjoyed by the community, Londoners and visitors alike.

-The pier extends the Royal Wharf development’s riverside public realm with a promenade, which stretches 40m into the Thames and is publicly accessible all year-round.
+The pier extends the Royal Wharf development’s riverside public realm with a promenade, which stretches 40m into the Thames and is publicly accessible all year round.
 This linear open space is reminiscent of traditional British seaside piers, framing long, impressive views toward the horizon.

-At the heart of the pier, a 162sqm public viewing platform provides a generous public space, featuring integrated bench seating at its centre to encourage people to linger, relax and admire the unobstructed views up and down the Thames.
+At the heart of the pier, a 162 sqm public viewing platform provides a generous public space.
+It features integrated bench seating at its centre to encourage people to linger, relax, and admire the unobstructed views up and down the Thames.

 The viewing platform also separates the public promenade from the floating gangway and pontoon of the Thames Clippers terminal, with our distinctly angular design making the pier appear seemingly infinite from the river edge.
-Patterned aluminium and timber balustrades used along the public promenade are continued along the floating walkway.
-Here they extend above handrail height, creating a semi-enclosed space that provides commuters with shelter.
+Patterned aluminium and timber railings used along the public promenade are continued along the floating walkway.
+They extend above handrail height, creating a semi-enclosed space that shelters commuters.

 Arriving at the pontoon, the skewed form and layout increased open space around the sheltered waiting area, allowing boats to dock easily and providing ample circulation space for passengers.

 Offering a striking silhouette from the Thames Clippers service as it travels down the river, the sheltered waiting area showcases a playful response to its setting.
-Cut and folded elevations define the shelter’s form, creating a sense of weightlessness by concealing the large structural elements supporting the pier, while the sloping roofline is angled to take advantage of direct views towards the towers of Canary Wharf, the City and The O2.
+Cut and folded elevations define the shelter’s form, creating a sense of weightlessness by concealing the large structural elements supporting the pier.
+The sloping roofline is angled to take advantage of direct views towards the towers of Canary Wharf, the City, and The O2.
 The waiting area features a large glass façade and built-in seating enclosed within this metal shell, providing warmth and protection from the elements.